 Major Ports in the Philippines

-The Philippines has several international seaports receiving shipments from the USA:
+The Philippines has multiple international seaports capable of handling container shipments efficiently.

-- Port of Manila: The largest and busiest port in the Philippines.
+- Port of Manila: The largest and busiest port in the country.

-- Port of Cebu: A key hub for shipments to the Visayas region.
+- Cebu International Port: Major hub for the Visayas region.

-- Port of Davao: Major port for trade in Mindanao.
+- Port of Davao: Key gateway for Mindanao shipments.

 - Bill of Lading